On the Hierarchical Community Structure of Practical Boolean Formulas: Empirical Results

-\textbf{Computational Resources:} For computing satisfiability and running time, we use SHARCNET's Intel E5-2683 v4 (Broadwell) 2.1 GHz processors~\cite{sharcnet-graham}, limiting the computation time to 5000 seconds\footnote{This value is the time limit used by the SAT competition.}.
-For parameter computation, we still use SHARCNET, but we do not limit the type of processor because structural parameter values are independent of processing power.
+We preprocessed all formulas using the MiniSAT preprocessor~\cite{een2005preprocessing}, and used MapleSAT~\cite{liang2016maplesat} as our CDCL solver of choice since it is a leading and representative solver.
+The core of the preprocessing was a combination of variable elimination with subsumption and self-subsuming resolution~\cite{een2005preprocessing}.
+For computing satisfiability and running time, we used SHARCNET's Intel E5-2683 v4 (Broadwell) 2.1 GHz processors~\cite{sharcnet-graham}, limiting the computation time to 5\,000 seconds\footnote{This value is the time limit used by the SAT competition.}.
+For parameter computation we did not limit the type of processor because structural parameter values are independent of processing power.

-\textbf{Choice of Community Detection Algorithm:} In our experiments, we use the Louvain method~\cite{blondel2008louvain} to detect communities, taking the top-level partition as our communities.
-The Louvain method is typically more efficient and produces higher-modularity partitions than other known algorithms.

-\textbf{Parameters:} We consider a small number of base parameters, in addition to HCS-based ones, to measure different structural properties of input VIGs.
-The base parameters are the number of variables, clauses, and binary clauses; the average and variance in the number of occurrences of each variable; the number of inter-community variables and inter-community edges; the numbers, sizes, degrees, and depths of the communities; modularity; and mergeability (see supplementary material\footnote{The supplemental material is available here as part of the full version of the paper: \url{https://satcomplexity.github.io/hcs/}} for a comprehensive list of parameter combinations).

-\subsection{HCS-based Category Classification of Boolean Formulas}
+\subsection{\bf HCS-based Category Classification of Boolean Formulas}

-It is conjectured that SAT solvers are efficient because they somehow exploit the underlying structure in industrial formulas.
-One may then ask the question whether our set of HCS parameters is able to capture the underlying structure that differentiates industrial instances from the rest, which naturally lends itself to a classification problem.
-Therefore, we build a multi-class Random Forest classifier to classify a given SAT instance into one of five categories: verification, agile, random, crafted, or crypto.
-Random Forests~\cite{Breiman2001RandomForest} are known for their ability to learn complex, highly non-linear relationships while having simple structure, and hence are easier to interpret than other models (e.g., deep neural networks).
+The question whether our set of HCS parameters is able to capture the underlying structure that differentiates industrial instances from the rest naturally lends itself to a classification problem.
+Therefore, we built a multi-class Random Forest classifier to classify a given SAT instance into one of the five categories: verification, agile, random, crafted, or crypto.
+Random Forests~\cite{Breiman2001RandomForest} can learn complex, highly non-linear relationships while having simple structure, and hence are easier to interpret than other models (e.g., deep neural networks).